Ruth Hall (academic)

-Ruth Hall (born March 19, 1973) is a professor at PLAAS (the Institute for Poverty, Land and Agrarian Studies) at the University of the Western Cape, which she joined in 2002.
+Ruth Hall (born March 19, 1973) is the Director of and also a professor at PLAAS (the Institute for Poverty, Land and Agrarian Studies) at the University of the Western Cape, which she joined in 2002.
 A political scientist by training, she specialises in the politics and the political economy of agrarian reform, land redistribution, and poverty.

 Education

 Hall holds a BSocSc from Cape Town University in Political Studies.
 She proceeded to the UK where she obtained a MPhil in Development Studies and DPhil in Politics both from Oxford University in 1998 and 2011 respectively.